automationhacks/grasp-contract-testing/README.md

 ![Mind map](contract_testing_mindmap.png)

+Also the talk slides can be referred on [slideshare](https://www.slideshare.net/GauravSingh676/contract-testing-beyond-api-functional-testing-226876827)

 ## Step 1: Write a consumer test with JUnitRule

 * Write a consumer test against a mock with expectations of how the provider should behave.